 Victim Impact Statement Preparation – Under the Victim Bill of Rights you have the right to be heard at sentencing in an oral or written statement about the effects of your assault.
 Our staff will work with you to prepare a statement that you feel is appropriate and meaningful.

-Post Sentencing Issues – We will assist you with applying for CORI certification, making contact with the Parole Board and keep you updated on the status of any appellate review our your case.
+Post Sentencing Issues – We will assist you with applying for CORI certification and notification of an offenders release from custody, making contact with the Parole Board and keep you updated on the status of any appellate review our your case.

 There are many resources for survivors in the Boston area.
 They include the following: